 LUX: What does inherited wealth mean to next gen U/HNWIs?

-NH: LGT’s study is about wealth and about what wealth can do.
-We are asking only next gen wealth holders, the inheritors not the wealth creators.
+NH: LGT’s newest study is about wealth and about what wealth can do.
+We are asking only next generation wealth holders, the inheritors not the wealth creators (though some are both).
 Wealth needs to come with purpose.
 It is very hard for some of them inheriting and by being rich they do not want to feel poor.
 They want to separate themselves from their net worth and to have self worth.
 They want to use their wealth in a catalytic way to do good.
 They bring purpose to their own life if they can use their wealth through investment for a purpose to empower others.
 For example, one of our women philanthropists is working in communities in a few developing countries to empower women.
 In one community, she is reaching around 10,000 women and while they know the funds are coming from a specific foundation, they do not know that the founder is out there in person in the field alongside them as technical support; she remains anonymous to avoid the donor dynamic as she wants to be out there, able to hear if something is not right.
 She is caring for there to be a good systemic change on the ground and is concerned she will not get truthful feedback because the community will fear the funds will dry up if the project is not going right.
-She actually wants to know what is going wrong so we can change it.
-We see it more and more with people who really want to make a change.
+She really wants to know what is going wrong so she can learn from mistakes, improve it and change it.

 LUX: How does peer-to-peer collaboration help your clients?

-NH: This is where strategic advisory comes in and the connection to other philanthropic leaders.
-They want to meet others who are focused on similar issues because they want to maximise impact and to collaborate to achieve that.
-Also philanthropists can feel very isolated so our purpose is to connect philanthropists, introduce them to others working in the same area, to learn and potentially to partner and to add value.
-This works well in the area of biodiversity and nature.
-We advise 50 individuals that are focusing specifically on scaling conservation and nature based solutions.
-We took a group to the Massai Mara, which is one of the key initiatives of the Lichtenstein princely family.
-We do a lot with the princely family, LGT is their family business around for over 100 years, serving individuals, with the princely family being the biggest client in their own family business of around Eur 300 billion managed by LGT.
-They sustainably invest for the long term and they are very happy to collaborate with others in their philanthropy and impact investments.
+NH: This is where strategic advisory comes in as well the connection to other philanthropic leaders.
+Our clients want to meet others who are focused on similar issues because they want to maximise impact and to collaborate to achieve that.
+Philanthropists can feel isolated so our purpose is also to connect philanthropists with one another, introduce them to others working in the same area, in order to learn and potentially to partner and to add value.
+This works well for example in the area of biodiversity and nature.
+We advise around 50 individuals that are focusing specifically on scaling conservation and nature-based solutions.
+In this context we took a group to the Massai Mara, which is one of the key initiatives of LGT Venture Philanthropy – the independent charitable foundation established by LGT Group Foundation and founded in line with the vision and values of the Liechtenstein Princely Family.
+The Princely Family’s long-term vision and commitment to sustainability are deeply rooted in LGT’s corporate culture, and they are very happy to collaborate with others also in philanthropy and impact investments.